jladdjr/steno-etudes-for-developers/etude06.md

-# Etude 6: Ship it
+# Etude 6: Ship It

 ```
 To kick-off the release